cztomsik/graffiti/README.md

 <br>

 ## Status
-Please note that we are still finishing major rewrite which started almost 2 months ago (yeah, I know but it was really needed) so some features which has been there originally are now missing, and docs are off (a lot).
+Please note that we are still finishing major rewrite which started almost 3 months ago (yeah, I know but it was really needed) so the docs are off (a lot).
 That said, we've also gained some other cool features along the way (text-align, images, shadow).
 As with other hobby projects, there are no ETAs, but it's very close now.
 Follow me on my [twitter](https://twitter.com/cztomsik) to get notified :-)

 ## Why it's interesting
 - quick to setup, apart from rust & few libs, it should be just one `npm install` away